 Texas State Technical College Surgical Technology Program students will be responsible for providing their own transportation to attend labs, clinical, and hospital orientations.
-The clinical rotation placement can be from Mission, Texas to Brownsville, Texas, and point's in-between.
-Failure to comply will result in the student not advancing into the next semester.
+The clinical rotation placement can be from Mission, Texas, to Brownsville, Texas, and points in between.
+Failure to comply will result in the student not advancing to the next semester.